FrankPat/SimpleModels/README.md

 lambda: coefficient for linear combination of T and dT/dt (MV) dH/dt = a T + b dT/dt = a (T + lambda dT/dt), so lambda = b/a

-The SCM-SLRM model also exists as a Jupyter Notebook and a Julia standalone programme.
+The SCM-SLRM model also exists as a Julia standalone programme.